2019 Intermountain Champions Cup

-All games will have a five-minute halftime unless shortened by the authority of the Field Marshal.
-If the start time of a game is more than 15 minutes behind schedule, the Field Marshal may make a decision to shorten the game.
+All games will have a five-minute halftime unless shortened by the authority of the Assistant Tournament Director.
+If the start time of a game is more than 15 minutes behind schedule, the Asst.
+Tournament Director may make a decision to shorten the game.
 He/She will do so by informing the coaches, prior to the start of the game, if the game time will need to be shortened by 5 minutes for each half.

 In group play and consolation matches, a draw shall stand as played.
 In the semi-finals and finals, matches that end in a draw shall be decided by penalty kicks.
-No Overtimes unless both teams are notified by the Field Marshal prior to the game.
+No Overtimes unless both teams are notified by the Asst.
+Tournament Director prior to the game.

 Both teams are to be located on the same side of the field with spectators on the opposite side of the field of the teams.